When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 • Online version only

-Simplified stands out from other typography AI generators because of its professional design.
+Simplified stands out from other typography AI generators because of its user-friendly and professional design.
 The interface is clean and intuitive, so you can start creating custom fonts almost instantly.
-For my first try, I entered a few words from a client’s brand book and chose the “Modern Serif” style.
-The tool quickly generated a new font.
-The result fully aligned with the brand’s look and feel.
+I began by typing short text samples and tried different categories: elegant calligraphy for wedding themes, thick block letters for posters, and fun fonts for social media posts.

 tani adams fixthephoto expert